A subtle issue when using Nix and Cabal for CI

 So how does this happen?
 Well, to cut down on build times, our CI uses caching.
 Specifically, it caches the ~/.cabal/packages and ~/.cabal/store directories.
 This means that the happy binary we use is likely one that was built during a previous CI run.
 However, because we run cabal under Nix, that happy binary will be dynamically linked against libraries in the Nix store (located under /nix), which we do not cache, because they are normally fetched or rebuilt by Nix on demand.
 The cached happy binary therefore has a dependency on very specific libraries in the Nix store, which cabal doesn’t know about!
 When the Nix store eventually changes, which it does semi-frequently, the path to the C library embedded in the happy binary will no longer be valid, and happy will fail to run.

 How did we fix this?
-Not elegantly, I’m afraid: we moved cabal test to another job, specifically one buildt without Nix, instead using normal Debian packages.
+Not elegantly, I’m afraid: we moved cabal test to another job, specifically one built without Nix, instead using normal Debian packages.
 I’d be quite curious to see if anyone has a nice solution to this problem.

 Update: Philip came up with a better solution that pins the Nixpkgs revision, and ties the cabal cache to the specific revision.